 Presented in the Foundation’s iconic The Flying Saucer, the exhibition takes inspiration from the building’s circular form with an immersive design that evokes the experience of a revolving carousel.
 Occupying both indoor and outdoor space, The Flying Saucer comes to life even at night when the exhibition is closed with an intervention by artist Prem Sahib on the building’s facade.

-The Sharjah Art Foundation Collection was seeded with acquisitions and commissions from the Sharjah Biennial and the Foundation’s exhibitions.
-It has since grown into one of the Middle East’s pre-eminent collections of international art, enriching the lives of audiences through both local and international exhibitions of significant works of modern and contemporary art.
-The more than 1,000 works in the collection span art movements from the 1920s to the present day in an ever-expanding range of art forms and visual culture.
+The Sharjah Art Foundation Collection is anchored by acquisitions and commissions from more than two decades of the Sharjah Biennial, the Foundation’s year-round exhibitions and other core commissioning programmes.
+It has since grown into a distinctive collection, enriching the lives of audiences through both local and international exhibitions of significant works of modern and contemporary art.
+A public collection encompassing a diverse body of more than 1300 works, the Collection spans art movements from the 1920s to the present day in an ever-expanding range of art forms and visual culture.
 Reflecting Sharjah’s history as a major regional trade route, the Collection acts as a node that connects cultures through modern and contemporary art.
 It proposes a reauthoring of the history of art, contextualising it from a South/South and East/East perspective while offering an alternative view that shifts the axis of this history to a more inclusive, intergenerational and transcultural one.

 Unsettled Objects is curated by Omar Kholeif, Director of Collections and Senior Curator, Sharjah Art Foundation.

 A curated film programme expanding the themes of the exhibition will be screened online throughout the exhibition period.
 Details will be announced soon.

 Anwar Jalal Shemza